 A good analogy is to imagine the relationship you would have with a builder.
 They agree on a price, carry out the work, you don’t provide any employment rights.
 If the builder can’t complete the work, they will send in another builder to complete the work and if you don’t pay they incur a financial loss.
 All this points to the builder running their own legitimate business and nobody would think for a minute that they were an employee of yours.

-If you’re concerned about the status of a contract, you can find more information about how best to protect your IR35 status in our guide.
+If you’re concerned about the status of a contract, find out more about how best to protect your IR35 status in our guide.

 Further IR35 advice